 For more branding information regarding Structure and Function, please see page 107.
 Cochrane is in a period of huge organizational change.
-In line with Strategy to 2020's Structure and Function reforms, there will be changes to Cochrane Groups including registration of new entities.
+In line with Strategy to 2020's Structure and Function reforms, there will be changes to Cochrane Groups.
 To reflect these changes, we have developed new brand guidance that includes new Group logos, usage guidelines, and templates.